gjlmotea/Android-AWS_Rekognition/README.md

 # Android-AWS_Rekognition
-Using AWS_Rekognition service on Android
+Using AWS_Rekognition APIs on Android